RETURN TO HOME PAGE

 2. No hint that Christian Spirit is capable of evil.
 I.e. no ambivalence for the Christians.

 B. Creator?
-Unclear...depends on how radical a distinction you want to draw between emanation a creation, and whether or not matter pre-exists.
+Unclear...depends on how radical a distinction you want to draw between emanation and creation, and whether or not matter pre-exists.

 C. One is not providential in the sense of an agent who acts in the world.
 Nor is Nous.
 World Soul doesn't act and interact the way the Judeo-Christian God does.